pranithareddyyedla/Bike-Sales-Dashboard---Excel/README.md

 # 🚴 Excel Bike Sales Dashboard Project

 ## 📌 Description
-This project is a guided Excel-based data analytics exercise that analyzes customer demographics and purchasing behavior related to bike sales.
+This is a Excel-based data analytics exercise that analyzes customer demographics and purchasing behavior related to bike sales.
 The dataset was downloaded from a public GitHub repository and used for educational purposes.
 The objective was to clean the data, perform segmentation, and visualize meaningful insights using Excel's analytical features.

 > ⚠️ **Note**: This is a guided project using publicly available data.
 All data cleaning, transformation, and dashboard design steps were executed independently, and the project is permitted for personal portfolio use.